 The longstanding wireless network sharing agreements first struck in 2001 between Bell and Telus and renewed alongside upgrades in technology are the prime (but not only) example of this phenomenon in Canada.
 While such agreements could be seen on their face as beneficial, at least for the parties involved (who avoid duplicating capital investment by instead sharing networks), there are concerns that arise from such pacts and their impact on competitive dynamics.
-Finnish consultancy Rewheel, for instance, has conducted a study of the Canadian mobile market in which it found that
+Finnish consultancy Rewheel, for instance, has conducted a study of the Canadian mobile market in which it found that the agreement between Bell and Telus is "most likely restrictive and anti-competitive," the terms of which serve not only to restrict competition from

-86 CRTC (2019).
+CRTC (2019).
 Telecom Regulatory Policy CRTC 2017-200: Review of the Wireless Code.

-87 CRTC (2015).
+CRTC (2015).
 Telecom Regulatory Policy CRTC 2015-177: Regulatory framework for wholesale mobile wireless services; CRTC (2021).
 Telecom Regulatory Policy CRTC 2021-130: Review of mobile wireless services.

-88 CRTC (2018).
+CRTC (2018).
 Telecom Decision CRTC 2018-475: Lower-cost data-only plans for mobile wireless services.

-89 CRTC (2015).
+CRTC (2015).
 Telecom Regulatory Policy CRTC 2015-177: Regulatory framework for wholesale mobile wireless services.